stampsy/hockeyapp-monotouch/README.md

 ### Tell HockeyApp to initialize

 Finally, you need to tell HockeyApp to activate and provide an API key.
 You will probably want to do it in your `AppDelegate`'s  `FinishedLaunching` method.
-It also makes sense to wrap HockeyApp activation in `#if not DEBUG` directive so it is stripped out of debug builds.
+It also makes sense to wrap HockeyApp activation in `#if !DEBUG` directive so it is stripped out of debug builds.

 Here's how it looks: